SaraaHesham/HotelSystem/README.md

 - **Database**: SQL Server with advanced stored procedures and triggers
 - **Frontend**: HTML, CSS, Bootstrap

+## Acknowledgments:
+Special thanks to the dedicated team and mentors who provided invaluable support during the project development process.
+@NadaReda9

 ---

 Feel free to explore the codebase and suggest improvements.
 Your feedback is always welcome!